105 Comments

 Peruvian Customs Regulations for travelers, foreign residents and Peruvians entering the country

-Be aware as well that all items you bring into the country tax- and duty-free have to be for personal use or consumption and shouldn’t exceed normal household quantities!
+Also be aware that all items brought into Peru tax- and duty-free must be for personal use or consumption and must not exceed normal household quantities.

 Personal items that can be brought into Peru tax- and duty-free